celestiaorg/celestia-app/docs/architecture/adr-009-proof-size-analysis.md

  Reminder: We did this calculation because the rows need to be in O(log(n)) proof size.

-## Why can we not use the same trick that we used in Question 1 in a single row for more efficient proofs over the row roots?
+## 3. Why can we not use the same trick that we used in Question 1 in a single row for more efficient proofs over the row roots?

 The node needs to be part of the commitment generation **and** part of the Merkle tree to the DataRoot for the trick to work.
-The diagram shows that the parent nodes connect the same nodes, but because of how Merkle trees are generated they are not the same.
-Therefore you cannot use those subtree roots as they are not included in the commitment.
-In the example, H4 is a node over row roots, and H12 is a row root itself.
-They are generated differently.
-H4 cannot be used in the Merkle inclusion proof, because it is **not** part of the commitment generation.
-The parent node over the row roots is generated differently than the node of subtree roots.
+The diagram shows a Celestia square that is erasure coded and those parity shares are marked in green.
+H12 is part of the commitment generation and part of the Merkle tree to the DataRoot.
+It is only generated in the bigger square and not in the smaller square because in the smaller square you have to take into account the nodes over the parity shares.
+As H12 only exists in the bigger square the more efficient proofs only work in those squares.

 ![Row root might not be subtree root.](./assets/rowroots-might-not-be-subtreeroot.png)

-## How big is the proof size for this message?
+## 4. How big is the proof size for this message?

 We differentiate the size of the proof between the Old NI-Rules and the new NI-Rules.